Choose a language:

 Table of contents

-Denmark's digital strategy
+Denmark's digital government strategy

 Denmark has had clear and careful digitalization goals in place for over 20 years.
 In their Digital Denmark: Conversion to the network society report (1999), the Ministry of Research and Information Technology outlined many objectives that established the path the Danish Public Sector would walk over the next two decades.
 These included: